lukasfri/xsd-toolkit/xsd-codegen-xmlity/README.md

 ## Dependencies

-This crate builds upon `xsd-fragments` and `xsd-fragments-transformer` to process schema definitions and relies on `syn`, `quote`, and `proc-macro2` for Rust code generation.
+This crate builds upon `xsd-fragments` to process schema definitions and relies on `syn`, `quote`, and `proc-macro2` for Rust code generation.